Mike3rd/mturko_vercel/content/page/toby.md

 (Left 4)

-> Toby woke with a thump-thump sound,
+> Toby woke with a flap-flap sound,
 As Cheezy Crow cawed from the dumpster mound:
-"Up, pup!
-I've flown past bridge and street -
+"Hey, pup!
+I've flown over bridge and street -
 There's a shelter past the toll bridge, where dogs and humans meet!"

 Setting: Same laundromat alley as Page 3